zreptil/nightscout-reporter-angular/README.md

 ### Preparation

 * Download or git clone the repository
-* Download an install dart sdk in the stated version (see above) to "C:\tools\dart-sdk"
+* Download and install node.js from https://nodejs.org
+* Install Angular using "npm install -g @angular/cli"
 * Download the [compiled version](https://nightscout-reporter.zreptil.de/nightscout-reporter_local.zip) and extract it

 ### Build